zksecurity/zkbugs/tools/picus/picus_analysis.md

 ### Category 2.
 Unsupported Vulnerability

-Picus only handles underconstrained bugs so we should exclude the following unsupported ones from total bugs when doing statistics.
-Currently all bugs are underconstrained bugs so none of them is unsupported.
+Picus only handles underconstrained bugs.
+Currently, all bugs are underconstrained bugs, so none of them is unsupported.

 ### Category 3.
-Timeout
+Timeout (100s)

 Picus was unable to provide a definitive result for the following circuits due to timeouts: